Skip to Content

 Potted plants can be placed around and even on top of the access hatch to both mark and disguise it.
 Choose small to medium, lightweight planters that will be easy to move when you need to access the septic tank.
 Similarly, a small statue or another lawn ornament can serve this decorative and functional purpose.
 You can also purchase a decorative cover designed to fit over the hatch, turning it into a pretty convincing boulder.

-5. Prepare and maintain
+5. Prepare and Maintain

 When preparing the soil around the septic tank, wear gloves and take care not to damage any part of the system.
 Disrupt the soil as little as possible, keeping tilling and cultivation to a minimum.

 Do not lay down any weed barrier fabric, plastic sheeting, gravel, or thick bark mulch.
-A thin layer of topsoil is okay but refrain from adding more than a few inches.
+A thin layer of topsoil is okay, but refrain from adding more than a few inches.
 Ponds should not be installed near the septic system, and you’ll want to minimize foot traffic over the area, so route walking paths around it.

 Remember that the tank may need to be pumped occasionally, which means workers and their maintenance truck will need easy access to it.
 Having chosen low-maintenance plants according to the tips above, you shouldn’t have much to do around the septic system once the plants have become established.
 Water the new plants as needed, but be careful not to overwater them.
-Too much water can contribute to soil compaction and backing up the septic system.
+Too much water can contribute to soil compaction and back up the septic system.

 The flat, open septic field might look like the perfect place for a vegetable garden, but it definitely is not!
 The wastewater filtering through a drain field can contain bacteria, residue from household cleaning chemicals, and other harmful substances.
 These can end up in the plants growing on or near the septic system, thus contaminating any fruits, vegetables, or herbs.